 Using social media successfully in your job search

-Where is it worthwhile to have a presence?
+Where is it worthwhile having a presence?

-What should a profile look like?
+What should your profile look like?

-The profile is finished – now what?
+Your profile is finished – now what?

 Furthermore, you should make good use of the actual purpose of the platforms: networking with people from your industry and beyond.
-If you have a long contact list and are visibly connected to many colleagues, your posts will not only reach more people, but also demonstrate your standing in the industry and your expertise in certain fields.
+If you have a long contact list and are visibly connected to many colleagues, your posts will not only reach more people, but will also demonstrate your standing in the industry and your expertise in certain fields.